krishnan-mani/the-cf-workshop/doc/kata-3/HOW-TO.md

     - Remove the EC2 instance for thw webserver, which is no longer needed

 - Enhance the template for the pipeline to communicate parameter information required for the `webapp-develop` stack.
-- Update the `pipeline-webapp-develop` stack for the pipeline, and verify that the `webapp-develop` stack is provisioned successfully
+- Update the `pipeline-webapp-develop` stack for the pipeline to supply parameter information, and verify that the `webapp-develop` stack is provisioned successfully

 ```
 # Copy templates/with-subnets-pipeline-parameters.example.json to templates/with-subnets-pipeline-parameters.json